What is included in a CSA membership?

 How long is the CSA season?

-Our season in 25 weeks from late May to mid-November.
-You will have 27 weeks to pick up your 25 shares.
+Our season in 22 weeks from late May to mid-November.

 What if I’m on vacation or can’t make the pick-up day one week?